jvaugha3038/CircuitPython/README.md

-# CPyProjectTemplate
+# blink.py
---blink.py controls a neopixel and makes it blink red, green, and blue.
+Controls a neopixel and makes it blink red, green, and blue.

 libraries required: